nullpointerexceptionkek/Discord-DynamicRP/README.md

 CDiscordRP is a Discord Rich Presence Manager that allows you to display your current game in your Discord profile.
 This program is written in Java 8 and kotlin 1.7.21 and uses the Discord IPC, JavaFX, and AnimatesFX libraries.
 > I build this during my free time, so I can't guarantee that I will update this project frequently.

+### Please note that all previously posted release and pre-release versions are outdated.
+In the meantime,please pull the latest stable branch as I continue to work on version 1.0.

 ## Features